Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 If salt alone doesn’t fix it, try adding a small spoonful of chicken bouillon or even a splash of soy sauce.
 Sometimes you just need that extra umami kick.

-You boiled it too hard instead of simmering it gently.
+You boiled it too severely instead of simmering it gently.

 An aggressive, rolling boil breaks down the chicken into tiny particles that make the broth cloudy.
 A gentle simmer keeps it clear and golden.

 If your broth is already cloudy, don’t stress.
-It’ll still taste great.
+It’ll still taste wonderful.
 Just remember for next time: low heat, gentle bubbles.

 Either you didn’t cook it long enough, or you cooked it too fast at too high of a heat.